-• Slight drops in interest rates and home prices lowered the costs of owning a home in Canada in the first quarter: These costs for an average of all housing types fell to 60.9% as a share of median household income from 63.8% in the fourth quarter of 2023.
+• Slight drops in interest rates and home prices lowered the costs of owning a home in Canada in the first quarter.
+These costs for an average of all housing types fell to 60.9% as a share of median household income from 63.8% in Q4 of 2023.

-• Still, affordability remains close to its worst point ever nationwide: Soaring prices and interest rates during the pandemic continue to seriously constrain homebuyers.
-The slight relief last quarter reversed just a fraction of the massive earlier deterioration in affordability.
+• Still, affordability remains close to its worst point ever nationwide.
+Soaring prices and interest rates during the pandemic continue to seriously constrain homebuyers.
+The slight relief last quarter reversed just a fraction of the massive deterioration in affordability.

-• Conditions are strained across most of Canada: Owning a home is an especially big stretch for potential buyers in B.C., Ontario and parts of Quebec and Atlantic Canada despite modest broad-based relief in the first quarter.
+• Conditions are strained across most of Canada.
+Owning a home is an especially big stretch for potential buyers in B.C., Ontario and parts of Quebec and Atlantic Canada despite modest broad-based relief in Q1.

-• A long way to go but heading in the right direction: We think affordability has room to improve further in the period ahead.
-The Bank of Canada in June initiated what we expect will amount to a full 2 percentage-point cut in its policy rate to 3% by the end of 2025, which will bring down long-term rates as well (but to a lesser extent).
-Steady—albeit moderating—gains in household income will also help reduce some of the (intense) stress homebuyers face.
+• There’s a long way to go but affordability is heading in the right direction.
+We think ownership costs have room to fall further in the period ahead.
+In June, the Bank of Canada initiated what we expect will amount to a full 2 percentage-point cut in its policy rate to 3% by the end of 2025, which will bring down long term rates as well (but to a lesser extent).
+Steady gains in household income will also help reduce some of the (intense) stress homebuyers face.

-Becoming a homeowner got much more difficult since the pandemic.
-Not only has the crushing weight of mortgage payments been a major hurdle but the price of admission into the housing market—the down payment—shut up significantly.
+Becoming a homeowner has gotten much more difficult since the pandemic.
+Not only has the crushing weight of mortgage payments been a major hurdle but the price of admission into the housing market—the downpayment—shot up significantly.

-This represented a hefty 38% of the annual pre-tax income for a typical (median) household or 6 percentage points more than before the pandemic, and 12 percentage points more than a decade ago.
+This represents a hefty 38% of the annual pre-tax income for a typical (median) household or 6 percentage points more than before the pandemic, and 12 percentage points more than a decade ago.

-The admission price is unsurprisingly much steeper in Canada’s most expensive markets.
-The minimum down payment was a staggering 61% of median household income in Vancouver, 47% in Victoria and 44% in Toronto in the first quarter—all materially higher than pre-pandemic levels.
+The entry price is unsurprisingly much steeper in Canada’s most expensive markets.
+The minimum downpayment was a staggering 61% of median household income in Vancouver, 47% in Victoria and 44% in Toronto in Q1—all materially higher than pre-pandemic levels.

 Partial restoration of affordability in view

-It will take time—and several interest rate cuts—for the weight of ownership costs to lighten sufficiently to spur many potential buyers into action.
-Our base case scenario for home prices (calling for small increased at best), longer-term interest rates (moderate drop) and household income (steady but diminishing gains) through the end of 2025 would reverse about one-third of the massive deterioration in RBC’s aggregate affordability measure during the pandemic.
-This would only roll back the clock to early-2022 when the measure had just surpassed its previous all-time worst level set in 1990.
+It will take time—and several interest rate cuts—for the weight of ownership costs to lighten sufficiently enough to spur many potential buyers into action.
+In our base case scenario, home prices will see small increases, longer-term interest rates will moderately drop and household income will grow steadily but see diminishing gains until the end of 2025.
+This will lead to the reversal of about a third of the massive deterioration in RBC’s aggregate affordability measure that happened during the pandemic.
+It would only roll back the clock to early 2022 when the measure had just surpassed its previous all-time worst level set in 1990.
 In other words, back to a time of deeply unaffordable conditions.

 Concerted efforts required to address the crisis

-A broad suite of active policy measures—many of which already in the works—will be needed to more fully restore housing affordability in this country.
+A broad suite of active policy measures—many of which already in the works—will be needed to more fully restore housing affordability.
 It won’t be a quick fix.
-The causes of our housing crisis are many and complex.
-Our report The Great Rebuild: seven ways to fix Canada’s housing shortage explains how we got here, looks at the ways policymakers are addressing the crisis and offers what we think are the best solutions going forward.
+The causes of Canada’s housing crisis are many and complex.
+Our report The Great Rebuild: Seven ways to fix Canada’s housing shortage explains how we got here, looks at the ways policymakers are addressing the crisis and offers what we think are the best solutions going forward.

 Victoria – Small pool who can afford to buy

 Extremely high ownership costs are significantly dragging the market down.
-A median household in Victoria would need to spend a staggering 74.8% of their pre-tax income to cover mortgage payments, property taxes and utilities if buying a home with a 20% down payment.
+A median household in Victoria would need to spend a staggering 74.8% of their pre-tax income to cover mortgage payments, property taxes and utilities if buying a home with a 20% downpayment.
 This significantly narrows the pool of buyers—essentially to those at the top end of the income or wealth distribution.
-It’s no surprise then that the volume of home sale transactions hasn’t budged much since the middle of 2022, some 20% below levels prevailing just prior to the pandemic.
-There were few signs this spring that buyers were getting ready to jump back in either despite a small improvement in affordability in the first quarter.
-Sellers, on the other hand, are growing in numbers, which helps rebalance the market and cools prices slightly.
+It’s no surprise then that the volume of home sale transactions hasn’t budged much since the middle of 2022, still about 20% below levels before the pandemic.
+There were few signs this spring that buyers were getting ready to jump back in despite a small improvement in affordability in Q1.
+Sellers, on the other hand, are growing in numbers, which helps rebalance the market and cool prices slightly.

 Vancouver area – Huge affordability challenges persist

 The bar prospective buyers must clear to own a home in Vancouver has long been the highest in the country.
 With 100.9% of a median household income needed to cover ownership costs of an average home, only a select few high-income earners can afford to buy—or that considerable wealth must be amassed (or received) to put down towards a purchase.
-That this share came down 4.5 percentage points in the first quarter did little to turn things around.
+That share came down 4.5 percentage points in Q1 but it did little to turn things around.
 Vancouver’s housing market remains soft with prices largely flat (albeit at lofty levels).
 We expect this to continue in the near term.

 Calgary – Still compares well to other major markets

-Home resale activity continues to be brisk but it eased slightly since late last year.
+Home resale activity continues to be brisk but eased slightly since late last year.
 A lack of supply is no doubt an increasingly restraining factor.
 The sharp loss of affordability since the pandemic could also be weighing more heavily on some buyers too.
 RBC’s aggregate affordability measure late last year hit a 15-year high (a rise in the measure represents a reduction in affordability).
-Nonetheless, at 43.5% in the first quarter, the measure still compares well to other major markets in Canada—which has likely contributed to explosive migration flows into the area.
+Nonetheless, at 43.5% in Q1, the measure still compares well to other major markets in Canada, which has likely contributed to explosive migration flows to the city.
 We see little that would threaten the market’s vitality in the near term even if the upside from here is limited.

 Edmonton – On a roll

-With housing affordability comparing even better than Calgary’s and population growth also at historic highs, market momentum in Edmonton is very strong.
+Market momentum in Edmonton is very strong with housing affordability comparing even better than Calgary’s and population growth also at historic highs.
 Home resales were an eye-catching 66% above pre-pandemic levels this spring.
 Transaction volumes this high have drawn down inventories to cyclical lows, forcing buyers to act quickly.
-Home prices for now are rising at a moderate pace but could pick up more rapidly if demand-supply conditions remain so tight for longer.
-RBC’s aggregate affordability measure was 35.5% in the first quarter, down 0.7 percentage points from the fourth quarter.
+Home prices for now are rising at a moderate pace but could pick up more rapidly if supply-demand conditions remain so tight for longer.
+RBC’s aggregate affordability measure was 35.5% in Q1, down 0.7 percentage points from Q4.

 Saskatoon – Buyers keep a cool head but for how long?

 A booming population is fueling tremendous demand for housing in the area.
-This made this spring particularly busy for the market with resales up 10% from a year ago, and nearly reaching pre-pandemic highs.
+This made the spring particularly busy with resales up 10% from a year ago, and nearly reaching pre-pandemic highs.
 Yet price gains have remained subdued.
 High interest rates and the significant rise in ownership costs during the pandemic have constrained buyers’ ability to bid up property values.
-Despite improving slightly in the first quarter, RBC’s aggregate affordability measure (33.4%) was still close to a 15-year high.
-Buyers may have to loosen their purse strings to land deals in the period ahead, though, given how scarce inventories have become.
+RBC’s aggregate affordability measure (33.4%) was still close to a 15-year high despite improving slightly in Q1.
+Buyers may have to loosen their purse strings to land deals in the period ahead, given how scarce inventories have become.

 Regina – The most affordable of Canada’s large markets